yonasBSD/ddoc/website/src/setup.md

 - a `.gitignore` file, which eases inclusion of your site in a git managed project
 - a `ddoc.hjson` file, holding the basic properties and navigation
-- a `src` folder, for your markdown files, CSS style sheets and images
+- a `src` folder, for your markdown files, CSS style sheets, scripts, and images

 `/src/css/site.css` is a default CSS file, a very simple one which you can remove, or keep as basis for your own incremental changes to get the layout and look you desire.